-(G) Disclosures against other international standards, frameworks or

-regulations [As above]

 Specify: [Mandatory free text: small]

-Explanatory notes Explanatory notes
+Explanatory notes

-Purpose of indicator This indicator aims to gain insight into signatories' reporting against widely recognised international responsible investment standards, frameworks or regulations; and to serve as repository for their clients, beneficiaries and the general public regarding publicly available responsible investment reporting from PRI signatories.
+Purpose of indicator This indicator aims to gain insight into signatories' reporting against widely recognised international responsible investment standards, frameworks or regulations; and to serve as a repository for their clients, beneficiaries and the general public regarding publicly available responsible investment reporting from PRI signatories.

 Additional reporting guidance In this indicator, 'public reporting' refers to reporting readily available to the general public, either directly accessible from a website or from a portal where anyone can register to obtain access.
 Links should be provided to publicly available reporting.
 If the reporting is stored in a portal, the link to the relevant registration page should also be provided.
 If the general public can only access certain reporting by actively requesting access to it via email or similar, it will not be considered to be publicly disclosed for the purpose of this indicator.

 For a list of other international standards, frameworks or regulations that may be included in answer options (F) and (G), see the PRI's report Review of trends in ESG reporting requirements for investors.

 European Union's Sustainable Finance Disclosure Regulation (SFDR)

 Other resources European Union's Taxonomy

 CFA's Global ESG Disclosure Standards

 Logic

 Dependent on N/A

 Gateway to N/A

-Assessment Assessment
+Assessment

 Not assessed

-Indicator ID Dependent on: N/A Sub-section PRI Principle Type of indicator PGS 19 Gateway to: N/A External reporting and disclosures 6 CORE During the reporting year, did your organisation publicly disclose its membership in and support for trade associations, think tanks or similar bodies that conduct any form of political engagement?
-This includes any engagements con ducted by third parties that do no ot focus exclusively or entirely on responsible investm ent. · O (A) Yes, we publicly disclosed our membership in and support for trade associations, think tanks, or similar bodies that conduct any form of political engagement Add link(s): [Mandatory] , , , (B) No, we did not publicly disclose our membership in and support for trade associations, think tanks, or similar bodies that conduct any form of political engagement - rfree text: medium] members in or supporters of any trade associations, think tanks, or similar bodies that conduct any form of p olitical engagement during the re 11 , , , 3 3
+Indicator ID Sub-section PRI Principle Type of indicator PGS 19 Gateway to: N/A External reporting and disclosures 6 CORE During the reporting year, did your organisation publicly disclose its membership in and support for trade associations, think tanks or similar bodies that conduct any form of political engagement?
+This includes any engagements conducted by third parties that do not focus exclusively or entirely on responsible investment. ' ' • r membership in and support fo trade associations, think tanks, or similar bodies that conduct any form of p political engagement O (B) No, we did Add link(s): [Mandatory] O (B) No, we did not publicly disclose our membership in and support for trade associations, think tanks, or similar bodies that conduct any form of political Explain why: engagement Explain why: [Mandatory free text: medium] O (C) Not applicate during the repo · nembers in or supporters of any trade associations, think tanks, or similar bodies that conduct any form of p olitical engagement